mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 Notice that the resultMap is the only element in the XML mapper.
 This is our recommended practice.

 ## XML Mapper for Select Statements
-We do not recommend using an XML mapper for select statements, but if you want to do so the DelectStatement object can be used as a parameter to a MyBatis mapper method directly.
+We do not recommend using an XML mapper for select statements, but if you want to do so the SelectStatement object can be used as a parameter to a MyBatis mapper method directly.

 If you are using an XML mapper, the select method should look like this in the Java interface: